Magic Kingdom Park

 • Bring a portable charger.
 Between the My Disney Experience app, photos, and wait time checks, your phone battery drains fast.

-• Use the app constantly.
+• Use the app.
 Check wait times, show schedules, mobile ordering, and Lightning Lane availability throughout the day.
 The My Disney Experience app is essential.

 • Grab a Dole Whip.
 Aloha Isle in Adventureland serves the iconic pineapple soft serve that has been a fan favorite for decades.
 The line moves fast and it is the perfect treat on a hot day.